-D54030-P51548 KEEP T HIS PORTION FOR YOU IR RECORDS REF HIGTO DETACH AND DETACH AND ONLY WHEN SIGNED AND DATED.
-DETACH AND R MUNOGEN, INC. For Withhold For All All All Except For Withhold authority to vote for any individual number(s) of the nominee(s) on the line below.
-2. Election of Directors 0 0 01 Stephen C. McCluski 028 (krhard J. Wallace 04) Dean J. Mitchell 05) Kirstine Peterson 07) Stuart A. Arbuckle 07) Stuart A. Arbuckle The Board of Directors recommends you vote FOR the following proposals: 1.
-To fix the number of members of the Board of Directors at seven (7).
-3. To approve an amendment to our 2018 Employee, Director and Consultant Equity Incentive Plan to increase the number of shares authorized for issuance thereunder by 6,550,000.
-4. To approve, on an advisory basis, the compensation paid to our named executive officers, as disclosed in our proxy statement.
-AND RETUR N THIS POI RTION ONLY IMMU INOGEN, INC. To withhold authority to vote for any individual All All Except nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. Ζ. Election of Directors 0 0 0 Nominees: 02) Richard J. Wallace 06) Mark J. Enyedy 03) Mark Goldberg, MD 07) Stuart A. Arbu 1 Th e Board of Directors recommends you vote FOR the following ng prop osals: For Against Abstain 1.
-To fix the number of members of the Board of Directors at sev /en (7).
-0 0 0 З. To approve an amendment to our 2018 Employee, Director thereunder by 6,600,000. r and Co onsultant E quity Incen tive Plan to increase the number of shares authorized for issua nce O 0 0 4.
-To approve, on an advisory basis, the compensation paid to or ur name d executive officers, as disclosed in our proxy statement.
-0 O 0 5.
-To ratify the appointment of $Ernst$ & Young LLP as our independent of the transmission of transmissi ndent re gistered pui blic accoun ting firm for the year ending December 31, 2021.
-0 0 0 Int heir discretion, the proxies are authorized to vote upon such othe ar busine ess as may p roperly con ne before the meeting or any adjournments thereof. or other fiduciary, please give full title as such.
-Joint owners should e ist sign.
-If a corporation or partnership, please sign in full corp ach sign personally.
-All holders Sig inature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+MMU NOGEN, INC. Withhold To withhold authority to vote for any individual The Board of Directors recommends following: you vote FOR All All Except nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. \neg 2.
+Election of Directors 0 0 0 - 1 Nominees: - 01) Stuart A. Arbuckle 02) Mark J. Eryedy 03) Mark Goldberg, MD 04) Tracey L. McCain, Esq 05) Stephen C. McCluski 06) Dean J. Mitche 07) Kristine Peterso 08) Helen M Thack 09) Richard J. Walli on ray, MD The Board of Directors recommends y ou vote FOR the following ng prop osals: For Against Abstain 1.
+To fix the number of members of t he Board of Directors at nin e (9).
+0 0 0 3.
+To approve an amendment to our Restated Articles of Organiz ration to Increase th e number of authorized shares from 300,000,000 to 600,000,000.
+0 0 0 4.
+To approve an amendment to our 2018 Employee, Director and Consultant Equity Incentive Plan to increase the number of shares authorized for issuance thereunder by 13,000,000.
+0 0 0 5.
+To approve, on an advisory basis, the compensation paid to our named executive officers as disclosed in our proxy statement.
+0 0 0 6.
+To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2022.
+0 0 In th eir discretion, the proxies are authori zed to vote upon such othe er busine ss as may p properly cor me before the meeting or any adjournments thereof.
+Plea se sign exactly as your name(s) appear(s ther fiduciary, please give full title as s hereon.
+When signing as at ttorney, e xecutor, ad ministrator, mus t sign.
+If a corporation or partnersh iorized officer. ip, please sign in full corpo orate or partnershi p name by 1300xxx16x2034x1040 Sign nature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date